ading2210/poe-api/README.md

 #### Purging a Conversation:
 To purge an entire conversation, or just the last few messages, you can use the `client.purge_messages` function.
 This function accepts the following arguments:
  - `chatbot` - The codename of the chatbot.
- - `count = None` - The number of messages to be deleted, starting from the latest one.
+ - `count = -1` - The number of messages to be deleted, starting from the latest one.
 The default behavior is to delete every single message.

 ```python
 #purge just the last 10 messages